ShawnnnLiu/Robust-NeRF/README.md

    cd ../..
    ```

-After this, the notebooks will expect to find the lego scene at `data/raw/lego/`.
+The notebooks and scripts will look for the lego scene in `data/raw/nerf_synthetic/lego/` by default, but they also have fallback logic to check `data/raw/lego/` if the symlink is created.

 ---